Meyer Lemon Pudding Cakes feature a layer of lemon pudding underneath a soft, sweet lemon cake. And it’s all made with just one batter!

 Pudding cakes are a lovely combination of, you guessed it, pudding and cake.
-And, these beauties do all of that with a nice lemon flavor.
+And, these Meyer Lemon Pudding Cakes do all of that with a nice lemon flavor.
 When you dig your spoon into them past that sugary, brûlée-like top, you first get a light layer of cake.
-But, keep going and you’ll find a lovely layer of pudding at the bottom.
+But keep going and you’ll find a lovely layer of pudding at the bottom.

 As you can imagine, this is not the kind of cake you can easily cut into slices and serve.
 It’s more of a spoonable dessert.
 I really like to make these in individual-size ramekins to make them simpler to serve.
 Plus, I’m a bit of a sucker for individual desserts.

 If you’re deeply mired in winter weather like we are, I’m sure you’ll welcome the brightness of lemon in a simple dessert.

 What You’ll Need

 If you’ve got lemons, then you very likely have everything else you need to make these delicious pudding cakes!

 - Eggs – You’ll mix the yolks and whites at different times in the recipe, so separate them when you’re gathering ingredients.
 Remember that they’ll separate more easily when they’re cold but mix better when closer to room temperature.

 - Meyer lemons – You’ll need both zest and juice.
 (Learn more: How to Zest and Juice Lemons) You’ll get 2 to 3 tablespoons of juice per lemon.
 For more about these lemons in comparison to regular lemons, see the section below.

 - Coarse sugar – This is an optional addition, but it creates a sweet crunchy topping that goes nicely with these little cakes.